Adrian Mierzejewski

-Adrian Mierzejewski ([ˈadrjan mjɛʐɛˈjɛfskʲi]; born 6 November 1986) is a Polish professional footballer who plays as a midfielder for Chinese Super League club Henan Songshan Longmen.
+Adrian Mierzejewski ([ˈadrjan mjɛʐɛˈjɛfskʲi]; born 6 November 1986) is a Polish former professional footballer who played as a midfielder.
+He is currently the technical director of the Poland national team.

 Club career

 Early career

 Born in Olsztyn, Mierzejewski began his career at local side Tempo 25 Olsztyn, then he moved to Naki Olsztyn.

 On 31 May 2003, aged 16, he made his II liga debut for Stomil Olsztyn in a game against Świt Nowy Dwór Mazowiecki, coming on as a substitute for Marcin Kubsik in 79th minute.
 He ended the 2002–03 season having made three league appearances, all as a substitute.
 After the season, he returned to Naki Olsztyn.

 Wisła Płock

 In 2004 Mierzejewski signed a five-year contract with Wisła Płock for a fee of 15 000 złotys.
 He made his Ekstraklasa debut on 15 May 2004 in a match against Dyskobolia Grodzisk Wielkopolski, when he came on as a substitution for Dariusz Romuzga 86th.
 He made his first league on start on 8 June 2004 in a 1–1 draw with GKS Katowice.
 Mierzejewski played 45 minutes and was replaced by Klaudiusz Ząbecki.
 He ended the 2003–04 season with three league appearances.

 On 10 November 2004 he scored his first goal for Wisła in a 5–1 win over Kujawiak Włocławek in the Polish Cup.
 On 1 May 2005 Mierzejewski scored his first Ekstraklasa goal in a game against Górnik Łęczna which Wisła lost 2–3.
 Mierzejewski ended the 2004–05 season with 18 appearances and four goals in all competitions.

 On 11 August 2005 he made his debut in European competition playing in a UEFA Cup second qualifying round match against Grasshopper.
 Mierzejewski ended the 2005–06 season with 27 appearances and two goals in all competitions.
 He also won the Polish Cup with Wisła.
 However, he didn't play in the final.

 After six appearances for Wisła in the 2006–07 season, on 23 February 2007 he was loaned for six months to Zagłębie Sosnowiec.
 He made his debut for Zagłębie on 10 March in a league game against Piast Gliwice and a month later in a 3–0 victory over Kmita Zabierzów he scored his first goal for a new club.
 He ended the season with 20 appearances and one goal in all competitions.
 Zagłębie was promoted to Ekstraklasa, but Wisła was relegated.

 In the 2007–08 season Mierzejewski made 19 appearances and scored two goals in all competitions.
 In the autumn round of the following season he scored eight goals in 20 matches including a hat-trick in an 8–0 victory over ŁKS Łomża in the Polish Cup.